6 Ways to Fireproof Your House

 Proper windows are important to have, especially if your home is in an area prone to wild fires.
 A regular window will break in about one to three minutes of exposure to heat.
 According to the California Building Code, you’re better off using dual-pane windows.

 Did you know that a typical home insurance policy doesn’t cover arson?
 If there’s any indication the fire was started, typically by the owner in order to get a payout, the damage won’t be covered.
 If a home is vacant when it catches fire, coverage isn’t usually provided.
-You can get vacant home insurance, which does.
+You can get vacant home insurance, which does provide coverage.